-We thought that might be your next question!
-We are currently working on an extensive list of foods that are best for achieving a healthy and safe weight loss.
+We thought that might be your next question, and we have compiled an extensive list of foods that are best for achieving a healthy and safe weight loss.
 Please have a look at the link below to see this useful (and FREE!) resource!

 In addition to our 4 key steps mentioned above, there is more you can do to help you with losing weight.
 Here are some tips that you can incorporate into your everyday life to help you reach your weight loss goals.

 As we mentioned earlier, you need to be in a calorie deficit in order to lose weight.
 That means you need to take in fewer calories than you use.
 Fiber, specifically soluble fiber, makes you feel more full (19.), which means it will reduce your appetite which, in turn, means you will eat less!
 It’s really quite simple isn’t it?

 Some high fiber foods which are easily incorporated into your diet are:

 Notice that the above suggestions are single ingredient foods, not processed factory foods with promises of “High Fiber” written on the box.

 Studies show that a diet high in protein can increase calorie burn by boosting your metabolic rate thereby reducing your appetite.
 An intake of 25-30% of your daily calories from protein, may boost your metabolism by up to 100 calories per day, compared to diets with a lower protein intake.(20.)

 Protein is more effective in keeping hunger at bay, than fat or carbs are, so make sure to include protein with every meal.(21.)

 Good sources of protein are: